PacktPublishing/Mastering-GUI-Programming-with-Python/README.md

 ## What is this book about?
 PyQt5 has long been the most powerful and comprehensive GUI framework available for Python, yet there is a lack of cohesive resources available to teach Python programmers how to use it.
 This book aims to remedy the problem by providing comprehensive coverage of GUI development with PyQt5.

-You will get started with an introduction to PyQt5, before going on to develop stunning GUIs with modern features.
-You will then learn how to build forms using QWidgets and learn about important aspects of GUI development such as layouts, size policies, and event-driven programming.
-Moving ahead, you’ll discover PyQt5’s most powerful features through chapters on audio-visual programming with QtMultimedia, database-driven software with QtSQL, and web browsing with QtWebEngine.
-Next, in-depth coverage of multithreading and asynchronous programming will help you run tasks asynchronously and build high-concurrency processes with ease.
-In later chapters, you’ll gain insights into QOpenGLWidget, along with mastering techniques for creating 2D graphics with QPainter.
-You’ll also explore PyQt on a Raspberry Pi and interface it with remote systems using QtNetwork.
-Finally, you will learn how to distribute your applications using setuptools and PyInstaller.

-By the end of this book, you will have the skills you need to develop robust GUI applications using PyQt.

 This book covers the following exciting features:
 - Get to grips with the inner workings of PyQt5